Kwiebs/Forpetswithlove/exampleSite/content/english/cat-scratching-solution-ebook.md

 ---

-## Get a Free Sample

-Download Chapter 1 to see the complete approach before you buy

 ### Chapter 1 Preview: Understanding Scratching Behavior

 *"Before you can solve your cat's scratching problem, you need to understand what's really driving the behavior.
 Cats don't scratch out of spite or to destroy your furniture—they're following natural instincts that have been hardwired into their DNA for thousands of years..."*